Gernby/raspberry-pilot/alternate-install/alternative-install.md

 # Alternate Raspberry Pilot Installation Steps

+## (Note: These instructions are outdated.
+The experimental techniques developed here have been moved to the primary installation instructions.
+Please use those instead.)

 ## Requirements

 1. A laptop capable of burning microSD cards and has a decent battery life (min.
 30 minutes)